AlexanderJCS/3D-Pancake/USING.md

 This guide will explain how to use the 3D pancake software plugin.

-This guide is written by Alexander Castronovo on Jan 7, 2025 at the Max Planck Florida Institute for Neuroscience.

 ## Usage Instructions

 First, open the Dragonfly session containing data to analyze.
 This guide already assumes that the postsynaptic densities (PSDs) are segmented as either MultiROIs or single ROIs.